LoesterFranco/sky130A-prebuilt/README.md

 ```

 ## Impotrant Note
+> This repository is a submodiule of OpenLANE.
+If you installed / cloned OpenLANE recursively you "do not" need to come here at all.

 > You must install git-lfs on you environement before you start the installation step below.
 If you do not install and initialize git-lfs, the installation will not be complete and ready for use with design tools such as OpenLANE.

 > git-lfs initialization is user-spcecific step.
-Installing git-lfs the host does not initialize it for every user
+Installing git-lfs the host does not initialize it for every user.

 # Sources: